kontent-ai/sample-app-vue/README.md

 ## Tracking visitors and their activity

-By default you can see sample visitor data in Kentico Cloud, even if you already feed the single-page application with your own content.
+By default, you can see sample visitor data in Kentico Cloud, even if you already feed the single-page application with your own content.
 Tracking real visitors needs to be set up separately and here's how to.

-In single-page applications you have to use custom activities to track visitor activity.
+In single-page applications, you have to use custom activities to track visitor activity.
 This is how you set up tracking visits of About Us page:

 1. In Kentico Cloud, choose Project settings from the app menu.
 2. Under Development, choose API keys.